I wanted to be perceived as beautiful. I wanted my eyes and lips and neckline to be mesmerising and sweet and tempting.

 “So be it, Isabela … “ I tell myself.

-Whether we’re tall, short, chubby, tanned or fair-skinned, pimpled or smooth, big-mouthed or gentle, confused or determined, as long as we respect another and have a set of values, we’re doing fine.
+Whether we’re tall, short, chubby, tanned or fair-skinned, pimpled or smooth, big-mouthed or gentle, confused or determined, as long as we hold an untarnished self-esteem and have a set of values, we’re doing fine.

 Today I regret most that I haven’t discovered this living earlier but, I can already tell that tomorrow, even this regret won’t exist any longer.

-Life can take sudden turns and those verily resented days, may become the most longed for.
+Life can take sudden turns and those verily resented days, may become the most longed ones.